syd-nguyen/roll/README.md

 Right now, _roll_ is not perfect for a couple reasons:

 * Phone numbers are not properly validated.
 Instead of using Pydantic's phone number features, it just treats the number as an integer and makes sure it is the right amount of digits.
 * Event ID's are the first six character of a hash of the event name, description, time, etc. These are all values that can change, so I probably want to figure out something better to base the hash off of.
-Also, there is a chance that the first size characters are the same even if the whole hash isn't the same.
+Also, there is a chance that the first six characters are the same even if the whole hash isn't the same.
-* Despite my efforts, the app is not publicly deployed, so nobody can really use it right now.
+* Despite my efforts, the app is not publicly deployed — so nobody can really use it right now.
 I tried very hard to deploy it using both Azure and Render, but I couldn't get it to work.

-Those are functionality things, but that isn't all I want to add.
+Those are functionality things, but that isn't all that I want to add.
 Here are some things that I'd like users to be able to do, for fun and for increased usefulness:

 * edit event, rider, and driver details
 * add more details (eg. event category, rider pickup location, driver car description)